Listen here to Shiur

 Saying Barchu at the end of Davening?

-Practical customs of communities: The Chabad custom is not to recite Barchu at the end of Davening during the week, [even if there is a person present that did not hear it].
-However on Friday night the Chabad custom is to recite Barchu before Aleinu in all cases, even if everyone was present for Maariv.
+Practical customs of communities: The Chabad custom is not to recite Barchu at the end of Davening during the week, [even if there is a person present who did not hear it].
+However, on Friday night the Chabad custom is to recite Barchu before Aleinu in all cases, even if everyone was present for Maariv.
 In most other communities however, Barchu is recited during the week in the event that there is a person present who did not yet hear it.
 Furthermore, many Ashkenazi communities are accustomed to recite Barchu after Davening on all days that the Torah is not read.
-The Sefaradi custom is to recite Barchu at the end of Davening by all times, even on Shabbos and Yom Tov.
-However, some Sefaradi Poskim write that a Sefaradi is to recite a blessing [such as on a drink] after saying barchu in order to fulfill his obligation according to all opinions.
-The Chassidic custom in Eretz Yisrael is like the Sefaradim, to recite Barchu after every prayer.
+The Sephardi custom is to recite Barchu at the end of Davening by all times, even on Shabbos and Yom Tov.
+However, some Sephardi Poskim write that a Sephardi is to recite a blessing [such as on a drink] after saying barchu in order to fulfill his obligation according to all opinions.
+The Chassidic custom in Eretz Yisrael is like the Sephardim, to rrecite Barchu after every prayer.
 However in the Diaspora, the custom of Chassidic communities is not to recite Barchu after Davening.
 Some of these Chassidic communities however do recite it on Friday night, while others do not.

 Saying Barchu by a Chabad Minyan: